syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-a-Chart-to-the-Report-Designer.md

-5.The Legend Properties dialog opens.
+5. The Legend Properties dialog opens.
 Select any of the following:
 1. General to change the position, color, or visibility of the legend when the chart is initially run.
 2. Font to set the font color, font family, font size, and font style of the legend.
 3. Border to set the border color and border width of the legend.